Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Day 2: Schaffhausen - St. Gallen

-After breakfast, grab your bags and catch the train to St. Gallen.
-You’ve got all day to explore the city and its surroundings in all its glory.
-With the UNESCO listed Abbey District, its towering Cathedral and the impressive Abbey Library, St. Gallen has quite a few things to offer.
+After breakfast, you’ll pack your bags and take the train to St. Gallen.
+You have the whole day to explore the city and its surroundings in all their glory.

-Lake Constance, Appenzell and the Alpstein mountain range aren’t too far from St. Gallen, either.
-If you fancy visiting one of those places, you have enough time to do so in the afternoon.
+Lake Constance, the Appenzellerland, and the Alpstein mountains aren’t far from St. Gallen either.
+If you want to visit any of these places, you’ll have plenty of time to do so in the afternoon.
+A detailed list of activities in the Alpstein or around Lake Constance can be found in itinerary number 4.

 Gallusplatz St. GallenGallusplatz in der Innenstadt von St. Gallen (Foto: Seraina Zellweger)